neo22s/kohana-cron/README.md

 # Kohana-Cron

 This module provides a way to schedule tasks (jobs) within your Kohana application.
+Based on the job done by Chris Bandy at https://github.com/cbandy/kohana-cron

+Uses vendor [mtdowling/cron-expression][https://github.com/mtdowling/cron-expression].

 ## Installation